- How is the L2L program structured?

 L2L is an Ontario-registered charitable organization, and our funding comes from a variety of sources, with the majority coming from generous donors and grants from foundations.
 For information on our current supporters, please visit Our Friends.
 To support our work by making a one-time or monthly donation, click here.

 Measuring the success of our program, and identifying ways to enhance our impact is very important to us.
-We utilize surveys and journal writing as tools for collecting data about tutors and peers, and we have an open feedback loop with teachers and administrators at each of our schools.
-The Toronto District School Board also offers valuable research support by publishing reports on the efficacy of our program.
+We utilize surveys as tools for collecting data about Tutors and Peers.